 From the proposals released so far, it’s clear that Google is also serious about improving consumer privacy.
 They’re also obviously moving towards greater protection, but the strategy will look a lot different from Apple’s approach with ATT and SKAdNetwork.

 I think the contrasting rollouts say a lot about how Apple and Google each see the future of mobile.
 Apple wanted to design a privacy-perfect system, but at first, SKAN was too basic to be usable, so it pushed everyone underground to use workarounds.
 On the flip side, it’s clear Google studied the ecosystem and learned from the ATT rollout.
-It’s still early days with Privacy Sandbox, but I’m optimistic that these proposals will offer both solid privacy protections for users and the reporting that companies need to continue running their businesses.
+It’s still early days with Privacy Sandbox, but I’m optimistic that these proposals will offer both solid privacy protections for users and the marketing attribution reporting that companies need to continue running their businesses.

 If the proposals are favorable, does that mean that Privacy Sandbox will not affect the ecosystem the way ATT did?